Skip to main content

 Action we've taken

-We engaged with 14 companies and other stakeholders (including scientists on animal ethics committees and animal protection organisations) to help us better understand how companies approach the 3Rs, what best practice looks like, and where there are areas for improvement.
+• Engaged 14 companies and other stakeholders (including scientists on animal ethics committees and animal protection organisations) to help us better understand how companies approach the 3Rs, what best practice looks like, and areas for improvement.

 What the companies have done